nixiesearch/nixiesearch/docs/docs/features/indexing/overview.md

 Nixiesearch index is just a regular index like in [Elastic](https://www.elastic.co/blog/what-is-an-elasticsearch-index)/[OpenSearch](https://docs.opensearch.org)/[SOLR](https://solr.apache.org/), but with the following differences:

 * Indexes are created by defining their schemas in a [config file](../../reference/config.md).
-It is deliberately not possible to create an index using [REST API](../../api.md), as Nixiesearch instances are immutable.
+It is deliberately not possible to create an index at runtime using [REST API](../../api.md), as Nixiesearch instances have an immutable configuration.
 * Index always has a [strict schema](mapping.md) defined.
-Schemaless approach is user-friendly, but you will eventually have 10 different ways to store a boolean field, like it happens MongoDB 🫠.
+Schemaless approach is user-friendly, but you will eventually have 10 different ways to store a boolean field, like it usually happens in MongoDB 🫠.

-To add a set of documents to an index, you need to perform two steps:
+To add a set of documents to an index, you need to perform these two steps:

 * define an [index mapping](#index-mapping) [in a config file](mapping.md).
 Nixiesearch is a strongly-typed document storage system, so [dynamic mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/dynamic-mapping.html) is not supported.
 * write documents to the index, either with push-based REST API or with pull-based stream ingestion.